jyellick/obc-docs/protocol-spec.md

 The invoke request requires the client to supply a `name` parameter, which was previously returned in the response from the deploy transaction.
 The response to an invocation request is either a message containing a confirmation of successful execution or an error, containing a reason for the failure.

-To invoke, supply the required ChaincodeInvocationSpec defined in section [3.1.2.4](#3124-invoke-transaction).
+To invoke a function within a chaincode, supply the required ChaincodeInvocationSpec defined in section [3.1.2.4](#3124-invoke-transaction).

 Invoke Request:
 ```